zanata/zanata-docker-files/zanata-server/README.md

 $ mysql --protocol=tcp -h $DB_IP -u zanata -p zanata < conf/admin-user-setup.sql
 ```

 where `DB_IP` is IP address of `zanatadb`.
-You do need to type the Zanata Maridb password
+You will need to type the Zanata Maridb password
 (defined in `ZANATA_MYSQL_PASSWORD`, default is `password`).

 ## Access Zanata